 Surveillance cameras are also used in public places like airports, and train and bus stations.
 It is said that in the UK, for every 14 persons, there is 1 surveillance camera.
 Cameras are monitored in special monitoring stations 24/7 so there are images in real time of potential crimes.

 Unfortunately, criminals also use surveillance cameras to track the comings and goings of people in businesses, restaurants, convenience stores, and residential areas.
-So those businesses, homeowners, and industries have to do their utmost to stay several steps ahead of potential crime.
+So those businesses, homeowners, and industries have to do their utmost to stay several steps ahead of potential crime such as commercial video surveillance system replacement.

 Surveillance is here to stay.
 Those who cry “invasion of privacy” will have to make their peace with this truth.
 The world’s emotional and political climates have forced this fact upon us.
 For businesses, due diligence is absolutely necessary for the prevention of crime.